 “Wo ist dein Sieg?”

-I have watched this performance many times and this Chorus from Leipzig gave an absolutely splendid performance.
+I have watched this performance many times and this Chorus (note the captal C for Chorus) from Leipzig gave an absolutely splendid performance.
+It was perfect according to my chorally-trained ears.
 Clearly they have an outstanding Chorus Director, although his name is not listed in the credits.
 It should be, because the Chorus would not have given this superb performance without him.
 Risto Joost may be the current Chorus Director, but I can’t confirm that.
+UPDATE: the name of the new Chorus Director is Philipp Ahmann.
+He’s brilliant with a Chorus.
+(Related: Is it Chorus or chorus?
+There is a difference although most people don’t seem to know that, even people who should!)

 For those who don’t know: Based on some people’s musically-ignorant U-toob comments, they seem to think that the orchestral conductor for a symphonic choral performance prepares the Chorus.
 That is not true.
 The orchestral conductor has no contact with the Chorus until the dress rehearsal on stage a day or so before the performance.
 On the odd occasion, an orchestral conductor may wish to hear the Chorus before the dress rehearsal and will come to their rehearsal site to hear them and make any minor adjustments from what he or she told the Chorus Director, if the conductor and Chorus Director have previously gone over the score.
 But preparing the Chorus is the job of the Chorus Director.